Cherry and Almond Crunchies

 But you don't have to tiptoe around to enjoy these fantastically moreish biscuits for this recipe is, quite literally, kids' stuff – one of the quickest, easiest, and simplest recipes of all, and perhaps the best news is that the basic recipe is supremely adaptable, so you can alter it to more or less any combination of nuts, fruits, and spices that you want.

-Two options are Apricot and Nut Crunchies or Raisin and Spice Crunchies.
+Two options are Apricot and Nut Crunchies or Raisin and Hazenut Crunchies.

 This recipe is from Delia's Vegetarian Collection.
 Makes 24

 Put the butter and sugar into a small saucepan and add the syrup or honey.

 The best way to do this is to warm the dessertspoon under a hot running tap, take the amount of syrup you need on the spoon and literally push it off with a spatula into the pan.
 Next place the saucepan on a gentle heat and allow the sugar, butter and syrup to dissolve.